mikhailadvani/fetch-artifact-with-proxy/README.md

 ## Setup

 - Host a proxy server in the network of the GoAgent(s).
-- Configure it to forward all inbound requests to be forwarded to the GoServer
+- Configure it to forward all inbound requests to be forwarded to the GoServer(Ideally point to the HTTPS URL).
-- On each GoAgent, create a file `/etc/go/artifact_proxy.conf`.
+- On each GoAgent, which needs to Go via proxy, create a file `/etc/go/artifact_proxy.conf`.
 The contents of this file should be:
     ```
     ARTIFACT_FETCH_PROXY_HOST=<PROXY_SERVER_HOST_WITH_PROTOCOL>
     ARTIFACT_FETCH_PROXY_PORT=<PROXY_SERVER_PORT>
     ```
+- If the file does not exist, the plugin will silently call the Go server directly.
-- Use the
+- Use the `Fetch Artifact with Proxy` task instead of Fetch Artifact.
+- **Note:** Validation of the task creation is still incomplete.

 ## Building the code base